A pseudo-likelihood approach for multivariate meta-analysis of test accuracy studies with multiple thresholds: Discussion

 \section{Discussion}

 This paper proposed a pseudo-likelihood strategy for inference in meta-analysis of test accuracy studies when test performance is evaluated at multiple thresholds.
-The pseudo-likelihood method maintains advantages of the approach in Riley et al. \cite{riley2014meta}, such as the possibility to account for studies with one single threshold as well as studies with missing thresholds and the monotonicity of sensitivity and specificity with increasing thresholds.
-In the meanwhile, the pseudo-likelihood method aims at overcoming the drawbacks in Riley et al. \cite{riley2014meta}, mainly related to the two-step procedure developed for parameter estimation and substantial computational issues.
+Inspired by the idea of composite likelihood, the method allows a simplified specification of the within-study model with respect to the proposal in Riley et al. \cite{riley2014meta}, as it is developed under a working independence assumption between sensitivities and between specificities at different thresholds in the same study.
+Accordingly, the information about within-study covariances, which is typically of difficult specification or estimation, is not required.
+The lack of substantial convergence issues and the straightforward implementation of the approach using standard software are further appealing features of the method.
+In the meanwhile, the pseudo-likelihood method maintains advantages of the approach in Riley et al. \cite{riley2014meta}, such as the possibility to account for studies with one single threshold as well as studies with missing thresholds and the monotonicity of sensitivity and specificity with increasing thresholds.

-The proposed pseudo-likelihood approach bases inference on a working independence model with zero within-study covariances among sensitivities and specificities at different thresholds, in the spirit of composite likelihood, e.g., Varin et al. \cite{varin2011} and Chen et al. \cite{chen2017composite}.
-Simulation studies under different scenarios show a satisfactory behavior in terms of bias, standard error and empirical coverages probabilities for the estimators of the parameter of interest, in this way largely improving on the results from the methodology in Riley et al. \cite{riley2014meta}.
+Simulation studies under different scenarios show a satisfactory behaviour in terms of bias, standard error and empirical coverage probabilities for the estimators of the parameter of interest, in this way largely improving on the results from the methodology in Riley et al. \cite{riley2014meta}.
 Such a performance is maintained under varying sample size, number of thresholds, between-study heterogeneity or correlation as well as the presence of missing thresholds.
-The lack of substantial convergence issues and the straightforward implementation of the approach using standard software are further appealing features of the method.
-For the purposes of simulation and data-analysis performed in this paper the pseudo-likelihood approach has been implemented in the \texttt R \cite{r_software} programming language.
-The code is available from the first author upon request.
+When the number of thresholds increases, the reduced information available between consecutive thresholds deeply affects the estimates of the within-study covariances as developed in Riley et al. \cite{riley2014meta}, with consequent poor results.
+Conclusions from the pseudo-likelihood approach, instead, are not affected.

-Although we did not account for a relationship between sensitivity and specificity at different thresholds and additional study-specific covariates in the model, such an extension is straightforward, in the simplest way by modifying the specification of the mean in (\ref{md1}) to include covariates information.
+The pseudo-likelihood approach has been implemented in the \texttt R \cite{r_software} programming language.
+The code is available upon request from the authors.
+The application of the method is illustrated on an additional dataset about a test for identification of type 2 diabetes mellitus.
+The results are reported in the Supplementary Material.